 3) Place a self-adhesive hanger on the back of the mounting material.
 These are very strong due to the large surface area, but for larger pieces go with (2) adhesive hangers and a piece of wire.

 4) “Float” the mounting material away from the wall.
 Many framers and labs mount a smaller piece of 1/2 gatorboard behind the dry mounted photo.
-The easiest solution is to use these thick self-adhesive rubber bumpers found at Home Depot.
+The easiest solution is to use thick self-adhesive rubber bumpers found on Amazon and Home Depot.
 Place one at each corner of the print about 4 inches toward the center to hide their appearance.

 Additional info and resources: